shnplr/kssapi/docs/RbacRoleBindingRequest.md

 ### NewRbacRoleBindingRequest

-`func NewRbacRoleBindingRequest(namespace string, role string, user string, ) *RbacRoleBindingRequest`
+`func NewRbacRoleBindingRequest(role string, user string, ) *RbacRoleBindingRequest`

 NewRbacRoleBindingRequest instantiates a new RbacRoleBindingRequest object This constructor will assign default values to properties that have it defined,